-- In early 2022, it was estimated that 393 residents living in two wards within Stretford and Old Trafford were entitled to claim Pension Credit but were not doing so; this would account to almost £1 million. - Ending smoking for all would lift around 450,000 households out of poverty.
+- In early 2022, it was estimated that 393 residents living in two wards within doing so; this would account to almost £1 million. - Ending smoking for all would lift around 450,000 households out of poverty.
 Ending smoking in our communities would not just benefit the health and wellbeing of individuals but also their financial circumstances.